ss16318/SalesForecasting/README.md

 ![alt text](https://github.com/ss16318/SalesForecasting/blob/main/Plots/Raw.png)

-The raw data above shows appears to be non-stationary.
+The raw data above appears to be non-stationary.
 Hence, a log transform was performed on the data, which can be seen below.
 Using the "eye-ball test", we can see that the effect of large spikes is reduced, which hopefully improves stationarity.

 ![alt text](https://github.com/ss16318/SalesForecasting/blob/main/Plots/Log.png)